jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/functions-and-scope-lesson/readme.md

 }
 ```

->Instructor Note: Emphasize the ability to reuse code without re-writing it.
-Remind students of the `DRY` principle.

 It is also possible to have a return type for an unknown number of arguments, which can be declared like so:
 ```java